solliancenet/challenge-big-data-vis/hands-on-lab/unguided-challenge.md

 ### Task 3: Navigate to the web app and verify functionality

-try a few different combinations of origin, destination, date, and time in the application.
+Try a few different combinations of origin, destination, date, and time in the application.
 The information you are shown is the result of both the ML API you published, as well as information retrieved from the OpenWeather API.

 #### Exit criteria

 -   The web app is deployed and functional

 ##### Hints, Tips, and Resources

 -   if the automated deployment from the link fails you may need to download the code and manually deploy from Visual studio

 ## Conclusion
 Congratulations!
 You have built and deployed an intelligent system to Azure.
 We started by deploying resources to azure. we created a data movement pipeline.we then did some data prepartion and created a Machine learning model. while the datasets and model choices will be different for each use case the overall process and tools will be common across solutions and problem domains.